Introduction to the Oregon State University Honors College

 • Challenging and creative curricula for students of all majors

-• Unique honors classes, typically limited to 12 or 20 students
+• Unique honors classes, typically 25 students or less

 • Courses that complement, not complicate, other course work